 The reason for this seemingly self-indulgent supplementary testimony was prompted by the previous post concerning Paul’s vision and his reference to fourteen years.
 For unlike the prophets and apostles of the bible I

 have had not been given cast-iron assurance that what I am seeking to impart through my book and in these posts is from God and is what He intends the churches to hear at this time.
 Consequently, I had to look for signs and affirmations, including what some Christians would describe as God-incidencies.
 But having done so I am convinced that what I have been shown is genuinely prophetic.
 That does not rest on this observation that 7/14/28 have been extraordinarily significant numbers in my life.
 My primary conviction arises from the two experiences with the Holy Spirit I have mentioned and to a lesser extent the numerous supernatural (likely demonic) audio-messages that have been opposing or seeking to mock what I am doing [Example below].

 The litmus test

 And if, as appears to be the case for more Christians today, you are open to examining the end-time prophecies of the Book of Enoch, then do so.
 That literature was revered as inspired by the early fathers of the Church yet it was rightly excluded from the biblical canon in view of the degree of variations in manuscripts.
 But note the opening verse: “The words of blessing from Enoch by which he shall bless the elect and the righteous who will be alive at the time of tribulation when all the wicked and godless are to be removed (from the Earth)” (Enoch1 ch1 v1).
-The book throws considerable light on matters referred to at the start of this post concerning the fallen angels’ interactions with humanity.
-And, as indicated in its opening verse, the book claims to be especially relevant to the generation of Christians who shall live to see the Parousia – on account of what shall be revealed to them.
+The book throws considerable light on matters referred to at the start of this post concerning the fallen angels’ interactions with humanity (not to mention this process).
+As indicated in its opening verse, the book claims to be especially relevant to the generation of Christians who shall live to see the Parousia – on account of what shall be revealed to them .